 Once the cybersecurity risk assessment is done, your team can begin to mitigate the most pressing risks (based on whatever decisions senior management makes once they’ve read your risk assessment report).

 An important part of risk mitigation is incident response, and specifically an incident response plan.
-For instance, what will your organization do in the event of a data breach?
+For instance, what will your organization do during a data breach?
 Who will be responsible for contacting affected customers?
 How will you assure that the event won’t happen again?
-For all of your most pressing risks, the company should have a written response plan that will guide employees through specific steps they should take to resume normal operations as quickly as possible.
+For all of the most pressing risks, the company should have a written response plan to guide employees through specific steps to resume normal operations as quickly as possible.

 The risk that remains after applying all the possible mitigation measures is called residual cybersecurity risk.
 To deal with this residual risk, you have two choices: learn to live with it (accept the risk), or transfer it to an insurance provider who will absorb that risk for a fee.